YilunCai627/comparing-baltimore-boston-household-income/README.md

 ### **2. How about Population Diversity？**

-The chart below helps facilitate clear comparisons of the population diversity between Boston and Baltimore based on the amount of vilid data at the census tract level.
+The chart below helps facilitate clear comparisons of the population diversity between Boston and Baltimore based on the amount of valid data at the census tract level.

 ![](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/raw/master/Charts/Population%20Diversities.png)